First Passage Times for Continuous Quantum Measurement Currents

-The distribution of times associated with stochastic observations has most commonly been explored through the concept of waiting time distributions (WTDs), which are widely explored in classical stochastic processes~\cite{stratonovich_book}, finance~\cite{mainardi2000}, quantum optics \cite{vyas1988,carmichael_1989}, electronic transport \cite{brandes_2008,thomas2013,haack2014}, thermodynamics~\cite{skinner2021,Manzano_thermodynamics_2021,Garrahan_Simple_2017,Vu_thermodynamics_2022}, and condensed matter~\cite{schulz2022}.
-The WTD describes the statistics of the time between two events.
-It is therefore a particular case of the FPT distribution, which refers to an arbitrary number of events that accumulate to reach a certain threshold.
-There has been a significant body of work in WTDs for continuously measured quantum systems~\cite{Landi_2023_current,brandes_2008,brandes2016,kosov2016,ptaszynski2017,kleinherbers2021,carmichaelPhotoelectronWaitingTimes1989,vyas1988,albert2011,thomas2013}.
-But a description for FPT is still lacking, so that the only way of computing them is through expensive statistical (Monte Carlo) sampling over various quantum trajectories.
-A more systematic methodology would therefore provide significant analytical and physical insights.
+{Within a quantum setting, FPTs can be formulated in terms of continuous measurements and the resulting measurement outcomes.
+Usually, these outcomes come in two flavors.
+For quantum jumps~\cite{carmichael_1989,Plenio1998}, they have the form of a discrete set of jump times and jump channels, while for quantum diffusion they are represented by a continuous noisy signal~\cite{wiseman2009quantum,Landi_2023_current}.
+In either case, the basic idea is the same: the continuous monitoring of the quantum system yields a classical stochastic process $X(t)$, based on which we want to create a \emph{stopping criteria} that stops the dynamics when some function of $X(t)$ crosses a certain threshold value.
+A particular case of this problem is that of} waiting time distributions (WTDs), which have been explored in classical stochastic processes~\cite{stratonovich_book}, quantum optics \cite{vyas1988,carmichael_1989}, electronic transport \cite{brandes_2008,thomas2013,haack2014}, thermodynamics~\cite{skinner2021,Manzano_thermodynamics_2021,Garrahan_Simple_2017,Vu_thermodynamics_2022}, and condensed matter~\cite{schulz2022}.
+The WTD describes the statistics of the time between two events {while FPTs describe the time until an arbitrary number of events accumulate to reach a certain threshold.
+WTDs are therefore a particular case of FPTs.} There has been a significant body of work in WTDs for continuously measured quantum systems~\cite{carmichael_1989,Landi_2023_current,brandes_2008,brandes2016,kosov2016,ptaszynski2017,kleinherbers2021,vyas1988,albert2011,thomas2013,Stefanov2022}, {which is by now well understood and relatively easy to compute.
+There has also been} some earlier work focused on computing the FPT in homodyne and heterodyne measurements for two level emitters \cite{Anders_stochastics_2014} {and solid state qubits~\cite{Korotkov2006}}.
+However, a general description for FPT is still lacking.
+As a consequence, the only way of computing them is through expensive statistical (Monte Carlo) sampling over various quantum trajectories. {This is not only extremely costly from a computational point of view, but also lacks any analytical insights.} A more systematic methodology {that is able to deterministically compute FPTs would therefore be quite valuable.}